-The Headteacher will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil in the Early Years Foundation Stage while in the school's care.
+The Headteacher will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the school's care.
 This will happen as soon as is reasonably practicable, and no later than 14 days after the incident.